Parable of the Lost Sheep

 The Parable of the Lost Sheep, found in the Gospels of Matthew (Matthew 18:12 14) and Luke (Luke 15:3 7), is a powerful story in which Jesus has several lessons for us:

 In short, the Parable of the Lost Sheep is about God's unconditional love, compassion, and mercy.
-It also shows our responsibility to find and care for those who are lost.
-It points to the high value that God places on each individual and the rejoicing that repentance and reconciliation can bring.
+It speaks about our responsibility to find and care for people who are spiritually lost.
+The parable points to the high value that God places on each individual and the rejoicing that the repentance and reconciliation of an individual brings to God's heart.

 More on world missions for you